Carrington Power Station: Construction, design and specification

-The Power Train
+Power train

 Each power train includes an Alstom GT26 gas turbine, a horizontal triple-pressure Heat Recovery Steam Generator (HRSG), a TOPGAS hydrogen-cooled generator and an Alstom STF15C triple pressure reheat steam turbine with axial exhaust and all other auxiliaries to operate the plant.
 The total combined power output of the two power trains is 884 MW.

 The GT26B gas turbine burns a mixture of compressed air and gas.
 When this mixture is ignited, the products of combustion expand over the blades of the turbine which generates torque on the shaft.
 Each gas turbine contributes roughly 293 MW to the overall plant output.
 The thermal block of the GT26B gas turbine contains the compressor, two combustion chambers, a high-pressure and a low-pressure turbine, inside a common outer housing.
 The main feature of the GT26 gas turbine is sequential combustion.
 The gas turbine incorporates two combustors that operate simultaneously and sequentially, providing higher thermal efficiencies with lower temperatures and emissions.

 The Heat Recovery Steam Generator (HRSG), is a boiler which is designed to use the heat from the exhaust gases of the gas turbine to create steam for the steam turbine.
 This increases the overall efficiency of each unit.
-The steam turbine adds approximately 161MW to the overall power output of each unit.
+The steam turbine adds approximately 161 MW to the overall power output of each unit.
 There are 3 cylinders within the steam turbine; each generate a different amount of power.